WebOfTrustInfo/rwot13/advance-readings/rwot-primer.md

 So how does it work?
 What should you expect in your four days at Rebooting the Web of Trust, and how will you get to a paper at the end?

-## Before the Workshop: Writing an Advanced-Reading Paper
+## Before the Workshop: Writing an Advance-Reading Paper

-Please read our [primer on advanced readings](https://github.com/WebOfTrustInfo/rwot11-netherlands/blob/master/topics-and-advance-readings/advanced-paper-primer.md) so that you know what to write and what to read before the workshop!
+Please read our [primer on advance readings](advance-readings-primer.md) so that you know what to write and what to read before the workshop!

 ## Day One: Topic Paper Night